deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1a/result_protoemds_final_stack.md

 The assessment should be completed using the deployment model for which evidence is realistically available.
 It is not mandatory to execute the same test in both CaaS and on-premise environments.

 The deployment models are assessed independently.
-The CaaS assessment is complete; the on-premise assessment remains `TBD`.
+The CaaS assessment is complete.
+The on-premise assessment remains `TBD`.

 #### Tested quality metric and method